doanhecon/stata_workshop_2024/README.md

 **Prerequisites:**

 * We assume no prior knowledge of using Stata but some basic knowledge/interest in data analysis
 * Stata installed and working, preferably Stata 16 and up but older versions will work (If you need help with installing Stata or do not have Stata on your personal machine, please email Anh Do at doanh\[@\]msu.edu)
-* Basic knowledge of your computer
+* Basic knowledge of your computer, for example, how to organize files and folders, how to locate a file and its path, how to unzip folders, etc.

 ## Before the Event:
 Please make sure that you follow these steps prior to the workshop.
 Because the